 Finding companies that met all of our criteria for a good mushroom supplement was not easy.

-After a lot of searching and disappointment, we found two incredible companies.
-These companies sustainably wildcraft their mushrooms and manufacture their own products.
+After a lot of searching and disappointment, we found an incredible company.
+This company sustainably wildcrafts its mushrooms in the United States and manufactures its own products.
 It is very rare to find companies that do this, but those are the kind we love.
 Vertically integrated companies like these form the backbone of our Farm-To-Bottle Project.

-To Neil and Garrett, we say thank you and keep up the amazing work.
-The world needs more people like yourselves!
+To Neil, we say thank you and keep up the fantastic work.
+The world needs more people like you.

-You did it; you made it all the way to the end!
+You did it; you made it to the end!
 Use code wild at checkout to save twenty percent on all mushroom products!

-If you have questions about our mushroom supplements, email us at info@rooted-nutrition.com, and we will be happy to help get you the information you need.
+We know this is a lot of information, so if you have questions about our mushroom supplements, email us at info@rooted-nutrition.com, and we will be happy to provide you with the information you need.